 |GCSE||5 GCSEs at grades A*-C or 4-9 including Maths, Science and English Language (or IELTS at 7.0 with no component below 7)|

 AAA, including a pure science subject e.g. Biology, Human Biology, Chemistry, Physics

 Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on achieving an A grade in the EPQ.

 Access to HE Diploma:

-BTEC national diploma in health studies or science (DDD) when offered with pure Science A Level (preferably Biology or Human Biology) at Grade A
+BTEC Diploma in health studies or science (D*D*) plus pure Science A Level (preferably Biology or Human Biology) at Grade A

 Other qualifications may also be considered.
 Please contact email@example.com or 023 8059 5500 to find out more.